Google has a long history of algorithm updates that focus on improving the user-friendliness of websites.

 How to Improve the Core Web Vitals Scores?

-Largest Contentful Paint (LCP) – It would help if you lowered the rendering time of the largest element in the viewport.
+Largest Contentful Paint (LCP) – It would help if you lowered the render time of the largest element in the viewport.
 The LCP element for a page may vary as the viewport changes.
 Website owners looking to optimize Largest Contentful Paint (LCP) will need to focus on the following areas.

 1) Improve the efficiency of your server.
 Route users to the nearest Content Delivery Network.
 Establish strategic caching to prevent downloading of critical elements when users revisit a page.
 Serve static resources from the browser instead of relying on the network.